Masterpiece Stories

 Masterpiece Story: The Rokeby Venus by Diego Velázquez

-Joanna Kaszubowska 29 December 2024 min Read
+Joanna Kaszubowska 8 February 2026 min Read

 Diego Rodríguez de Silva y Velázquez (1599–1660) was the leading artist in the court of King Philip IV and one of the most important painters of the Spanish Golden Age and European Baroque.
-The Rokeby Venus is his only surviving nude, three others are mentioned in Spanish inventories and are now sadly lost.
+The Rokeby Venus is his only surviving nude; three others are mentioned in Spanish inventories and are now sadly lost.

-In the period of Spanish Inquisition, it was bold to paint nudes and the fact that Velázquez could get away with it certifies his high position in society as a court painter.
+In the period of the Spanish Inquisition, it was bold to paint nudes, and the fact that Velázquez could get away with it certifies his high position in society as a court painter.
 Thankfully, we can still enjoy this one, so let’s do so (and don’t take it for granted either; it had a close brush with destruction).

 Velázquez’s most famous painting is without a doubt Las Meninas.
 On the surface, it is just another group court portrait.
 But if you just scratch this surface, a thousand other meanings come through.
-To mention just a few, it is also a Velázquez’s self-portrait, as we can see the reflection of the royal couple in the mirror (were they standing where we are standing?), who are the people in the background?
-For that matter who are the people in the foreground, too?
+To mention just a few, it is also a Velázquez self-portrait, as we can see the reflection of the royal couple in the mirror (were they standing where we are standing?), who are the people in the background?
+For that matter, who are the people in the foreground, too?
 What’s with the dog?

 Velázquez Rokeby Venus: Diego Velázquez, The Rokeby Venus, 1644, National Gallery, London